Catchxu/NovelGAN/README.md

-# Novel cell type detection and integration of multiple single-cell datasets with NovelGan
+# Novel cell type detection and integration of multiple single-cell datasets with NovelGAN
-We propose a Generative Adversarial Networks called NovelGan, which can detect novel cell type (or malignant cells) from known cells, and remove the batch effects among multiple batches on single-cell datasets.
+We propose a Generative Adversarial Networks called NovelGAN, which can detect novel cell type (or malignant cells) from known cells, and remove the batch effects among multiple batches on single-cell datasets.

 ## Dependencies